MOBILITY HUBS

 Calderwood mobility hub serves the new housing development of Calderwood in West Lothian; providing car club and bike share at a transport interchange for express bus services to Edinburgh.

-Situated in the the village of Drumnadrochit on the banks of the famous loch, Loch Ness Hub is a community mobility hub promoting sustainable modes of transport including e-bike share, with additional modes planned in the future.
+Situated in the village of Drumnadrochit on the banks of the famous loch, Loch Ness Hub is a community mobility hub promoting sustainable modes of transport including e-bike share.

-Developed in conjunction with SEStran, this hub includes car club bays, bike sharing facilities, public transport, wayfinding, and streetscape elements all under the new brand of Journey Hub.
+Brunton Hall Journey Hub in Musselburgh - Developed in conjunction with SEStran, this hub includes car club bays, public transport, wayfinding, and streetscape elements all under the new brand of Journey Hub.

 University of the Highlands and Islands